asalber/asalber.github.io/calculus/manual/ordinary-differential-equations.md

 The general solution of a first order differential equation is
 \\[y = f (x,C),\\]
-so to get a particular solution from the general one, it is enough to set the value of the constant $C$, and for that we only need to impose an initial condition.
+so to get a particular solution from the general one, it is enough to set the value of the constant $C$, and for that we only need to impose one initial condition.

 > **Definition - Initial value problem**.
 The group consisting of a first order differential equation and an initial condition is known as *initial value problem*:
 >